mikemrm/venstar-monitor/README.md

 ## Support outputs

+One or more of the following output formats may be defined, however only one of each can be used.

 * `json`: Dumps the results from querying the device to stdout.
 * `influx`: Writes the results to the specified influxdb host.
 * `prometheus`: Starts an http server so prometheus can scrape for metrics.

+Both `json` and `influx` output methods use interval monitoring while `prometheus` does pull based scraping, so there can be inconsistencies in values when comparing as it's unlikely the scrapes from the two approaches occur at the same time.

 ## Usage